-HTTP or SOAP requests can be made directly to URS to get statistics, visible targets, or to run a strategy.
-For configuration information, see "Configuring URS Web Interface Functionality" on page 208.
+REST or SOAP requests can be made directly to URS to get statistics, available targets, query URS queuing and performance metrics, or to run and/or communicate with strategies.

+For configuration information, see "Configuring URS Web Interface Functionality" on page 209.